appseconnect/docs/_posts/Workflow-Management/2018-09-17-architecture-design-runtime.md

 When the user triggers a workflow manually (or APPSeCONNECT Scheduler triggers it for you), the first thing it tries to do, is to identify the environment(s) on which the workflow needs to be executed on.
-It can either execute itself on APPSeCONNECT cloud premise on an Hosted agent, or on-premise environment where the agent is installed.
+It can either execute itself on APPSeCONNECT cloud premise on an hosted agent, or on-premise environment where the agent is installed.
 The workflow starts with `Start` node and execute each links to find the next node.
 The nodes plays a vital role in a workflow determining what action it needs to execute, and passing or delegating activities to different workloads.